Stuycs-K/project03-final-10-chene-chend0-lina/DEVLOG.md

      - Discuss datastructure of logged events
 - Connected client to non-mocked server with actual random cards/outcomes, diagnosed and fixed misimplementations that impeded gameplay.
 (1 hr)

+### 2025-01-14
+- Oopsies someone committed to main and broke builds... cherry-picking the good commits to excise the bad one, then having everyone recreate/update their branches as needed.
+(15m)
+- Discussed the scope and design of the log file, modified protocol to support user name entry from the client (for use in the logs).
+(25m)

 ### 2025-01-0X - PLACEHOLDER